Information about Nacpan Beach

-Despite its popularity, the Nacpan Beach generally has few visitors.
-Hence, it is ideal for those who prefer to quietly reflect and relax while being one with nature.
-Tourists can simply lie on the beach or settle in hammocks if they want to do some sunbathing.
-They can also opt to rest in Nacpan’s shady spots.
+Despite its popularity, Nacpan Beach generally only has a few visitors at a time.
+Hence, it is ideal for those who prefer more serene surroundings that are ideal for relaxing.
+Tourists can lie on the beach or settle in hammocks if they want to sunbathe.

 Nearby tourist destinations

 Nacpan is one-half of the popular twin beaches in the area—the other one is called Calitang Beach.
 The two beaches merge in a narrow sandbar that snakes into a lush hill, which offers an excellent view of Nacpan and Calitang.
 Tourists must trek to the southern portion of Nacpan to reach the hill where it meets with the smaller Calitang Beach.
 Calitang is also a stretch of white sand, but its waves are calmer than those in Nacpan.
 It is a fishing village with multi-colored boats anchored along the shore.